Smoke & Mirrors (TV series): Allegations of plagiarism

 In April 2023, it was reported that reality-TV star Tebogo Ramokgadi accused e.tv series producer Khanyi Nxumalo of plagiarising the show concept.
 Screenshots of WhatsApp messages and emails detailed that the series was registered in 2019, with the pilot episode filmed costing R1 million, and pitched to e.tv in 2021 by Leo Phiri.
 According to news articles, Tebogo's version of the series was meant to be a 13-episode series, set in a mining town and filmed in the North West.
 Tebogo threatened to sue eMedia for stealing his intellectual property. eMedia released a media statement on 21 April 2023, confirming Tebogo's unsolicited proposal, stated that the proposal was based on a royal family and their celebrity couple friends grappling with their sexual identity was rejected, and that the name of the series is simply a common phrase, and that any similarities were purely coincidental.

 Broadcast

-The series premiered on e.tv on 17 April 2023.
+The series premiered on e.tv on 17th April 2023 and ended on 10th April 2026 after running for 3 seasons.
 The series was also added to streaming service eVOD.